 - A minimum of 33 credits (including thesis) must be completed in the Ph.D. program at UWM.

-*You can meet the 6 credit requirement in mathematics and/or quantitative methods by completing certain courses specified by the Graduate Program Subcommittee or by taking a minor in mathematics.
+Meet the 6 credit requirement in mathematics and/or quantitative methods by completing certain courses specified by the Graduate Program Subcommittee or by taking a minor in mathematics.
 Minor areas of study are normally offered in other CEAS programs or in the physical sciences, management sciences, or mathematics.
 Minors in other areas require prior approval.

 - Bachelor’s or Master’s degree in engineering or computer science, depending on choice of program.